onurqnel/MyCSJourney/src/content/posts/Cpp.md

 uint score = 100; // same as: unsigned int score = 100;
 ```

-Type definitions simplifies long or complex type names result in more readable code.
-In C++11 and newer, we can use the `using` keyword which often preferred for its cleaner syntax:
+We can also use the `using` keyword.

 ```cpp
 using uint = unsigned int;